D.O.A. (song)

 "D.O.A." is a song by Texas hard-rock band Bloodrock, released by Capitol Records in early 1971.
-It was the band’s only single to chart on the Billboard Hot 100.
+It was the band's only single to chart on the Billboard Hot 100.
 It is remembered for its graphic lyrics and creepy, dirge-like sound.

 Synopsis

 The song is sung from the perspective of a man who has survived a mid-air collision.
 The lyrics describe in graphic detail what he remembers of the collision ("we were flying along...and hit something in the air") and his current condition.
 He is "lying [there], looking at the ceiling", presumably in the back of an ambulance, his arms have been battered (he has no feeling in them and can feel blood running down them) and he has lost one of them (when he looks at his arm, he sees "nothing there").
 Additionally, his girlfriend was killed in the accident ("the girl I knew has such a distant stare").
 An ambulance attendant, who sees that the pilot is gravely injured, whispers to an associate that "there's no chance for [him]."
+The singer's last words, other than a reprise of the chorus, are an acceptance of his fate and a plea to "God in heaven, teach me how to die!"
 Towards the end, the tempo slows and fades into silence, depicting the pilot's loss of consciousness and eventual death.
 As per the title of the song, the pilot is D.O.A. (dead on arrival).
 The song has a particular focus on minor keys and flatted fifth notes; played on a Hammond organ, this creates an extremely creepy aura.